Billy Bush Says It’s Ironic Where Donald Trump Landed After ‘Access Hollywood’ Tape

-Billy Bush, who lost his job as co-host of the Today show after the the notorious Access Hollywood tape from 2005 was revealed, is making a comeback after nearly three years.
+Billy Bush, who lost his job as co-host of the Today show after the notorious Access Hollywood tape from 2005 was revealed, is making a comeback after nearly three years.
 In an exclusive interview with People, he spoke about the consequences of that incident and the “glaring” irony of what happened to him versus what happened to President Donald Trump.

 In 2016, after the tape was revealed, many thought it would ruin Trump’s chances for a successful presidential campaign.
 While it did cause quite a stir, it did not hinder Trump’s run for office.